Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 If you make an invalid selection, it gets you back to the file selector.
 Once you have correctly selected ModalWX.cpp, it will load ModalWX.cpp, parse it and display its blocks.
-The arrow keys, PgUp and PgDn move the caret.
-To open a block you move the caret to the block's line then you press Ctrl-S (Command-S on OSX)
-To close a block, you move the caret to the first line in the block an press Ctrl-S.
-Any line that ends in {...} is summarized (closed) and can be opened using Ctrl-S

 ## ModalWX Code Walkthrough
 We guide you through a sequence of steps